ibm-cloud-docs/power-iaas/troubleshoot-aix.md

 chdev -l hdiskX -a algorithm=shortest_queue -a reserve_policy=no_reserve -a queue_depth=64
 ```

 If the AIX disk is open, an error message appears that states that the disk is busy.
-To prevent this error from occuring, add a *-U* flag to the `chdev` command and the values are updated without disruption (assuming the Object Data Manager (ODM) for the disk has that feature that is enabled).
+To prevent this error from occurring, add a *-U* flag to the `chdev` command and the values are updated without disruption (assuming the Object Data Manager (ODM) for the disk has that feature that is enabled).